Malory Towers: TV series

-In 2019, it was announced that a television adaptation was being produced for British children's channel CBBC, in association with Canada's Family Channel.
+In 2019, it was announced that a television adaptation was being produced for British television channel CBBC, in association with Canada's Family Channel.
 It was developed by Rachel Flowerday, who had previously worked on the television series Father Brown, and Sasha Hails.
 It specifically included a cast with members of BAME communities and actors with facial disfigurements.
 It premiered on 23 March 2020.
 Season 1 has 13 half-hour episodes about Darrell's first year at Malory Towers.